Relational meetings are a common practice to help increase depth of relationship between people in an organization.

 - The two people schedule a time to meet for about 30 minutes to an hour.
 It’s best to meet in person, but these meetings can also be done by Zoom.

 - While the person who requested the meeting usually takes the lead during the meeting, the meeting is not an interview, but a time of mutual sharing.
 During the meeting, they share their stories with one another.
-They might talk about what’s most important to them in their own lives.
-They might talk about what they value about their participation at UUFR.
+They might talk about what’s most important to them in their own lives, what challenges they might be facing, and what hopes they might have.
 They might talk about what issues in the larger world are might important to them.
-As they are willing, they might also talk about their hopes for their own lives, UUFR,, and the larger world and what challenges there are in realizing those hopes.
+They might talk about what they value about their participation at UUFR and their hopes for UUFR.
+They might also talk about what experience of service and leadership they have in their lives and what service or leadership roles, if any, they might like to play at UUFR in the future.

 What’s the purpose of relational meetings?